empleos/catapult-server-docs/catapult-server-build.md

-# Setting up Catapult network on nodes running Ubuntu 16.04
+# Build Catapult server on Ubuntu 16.04

 Set up a node on any hosting provider
 Recommended minimum 4GB RAM and 80GB of disk space